 Discussion

 The network of MPAs implemented in the Northern Channel Islands in 2003 provides an ideal opportunity to examine the regional effects of protected area networks.
 This analysis is to our knowledge the first empirical estimate of the regional effects of a large and iconic MPA network on a broad assemblage of targeted fin-fish.
-Despite the well enforced nature of these MPAs [XX is there any citation for this XX], and the presence of a rigorous scientific monitoring program, we are unable to estimate a clear effect of protection.
+Despite the well-enforced nature of these MPAs [XX is there any citation for this XX], and the presence of a rigorous scientific monitoring program, we are unable to estimate a clear effect of protection.
 While response ratios of targeted species have increased over time, providing evidence of effective within MPA protection, these response ratios are on their own an unreliable indicator of the regional conservation effects of the MPAs.
 Our difference-in-difference regression estimates a high probability of increasingly positive MPA effects over the first nine years of protection, only to see these estimated gains reversed from 2012 to 2017.
 For the most recent time period, we can detect no clear positive or negative regional effect of the Channel Island MPAs on biomass densities of targeted fin-fish (Fig.1).

 How can we explain these results?
 One explanation may lie in fleet dynamics.
 Much of the theoretical literature on MPAs assumes that all else being equal bigger reserves produce bigger conservation gains (42).
 However, these models generally simulate fleet dynamics through fishing mortality rates (e.g. concentration of fishing mortality (50)).
 The assumption of these models is that fishers determine an amount off effort to exert, and distribute that effort outside the MPA in response to some function.